 Intelligent minds and creative thinking

 Intelligence is the ability to see relationships and to use this ability to solve problems.
 Creativity on the other hand is the ability to come up with a range of possible new original solutions to a given problem.
-What makes us differ in dealing with a problem is the strategies we follow to come up with these solutions.
+What makes us different in dealing with a problem is the strategies we follow to come up with these solutions.
 Geniuses are unique because they use both their intelligent minds and creative thinking to tap the secret of the problems they encounter.
-Geniuses like Einstein, da Vinci, Edison and Aristotle shared a set of strategies that very few people use.
+Geniuses like Einstein, da Vinci, Edison, and Aristotle shared a set of strategies that very few people use.
 They had a common pattern of thinking.

 Intelligence and creativity

 According to author Michael Michalko, “Even if you’re not a genius, you can use the same strategies as Aristotle and Einstein to harness the power of your creative mind and better manage your future.”
-A set of common patterns of thinking were discovered and during the sixties so many misconceptions about intelligence and creativity were addressed.
+A set of common patterns of thinking were discovered and during the sixties, so many misconceptions about intelligence and creativity were addressed.
 Gardener presented his model of multiple intelligence, de Bono introduced in his various work on thinking skills the concept of lateral thinking, and Guilford presented new insights about divergent thinking.
 Educators tried to use these achievements in psychological research to help learners think creatively and intelligently!
 Here are some of the key concepts!

 - Multiple intelligence

-Instead of looking at intelligence from a single point of view, new approaches to intelligence focus on a variety of abilities rather on fixed sets of abilities.
+Instead of looking at intelligence from a single point of view, new approaches to intelligence focus on a variety of abilities rather than on fixed sets of abilities.
 Howard Gardner(1983) argues that intelligence, particularly as it is traditionally defined, does not sufficiently enclose the wide variety of skills humans display.
 In his view, a learner who masters mathematical concepts easily is not necessarily more intelligent overall than a learner who struggles to do so.
 The latter may differ because he may best understand the material:

 - through a different approach,